AdnanGnd/ObjectDetection/README.md

 - `train.py`: Implements the training loop and logic.
 - `config.yaml`: Configuration file for setting parameters.
 - `utils.py`: Utility functions (e.g., `yolo_to_bbox`).
+- `frameProcessing.py` : process and predict class and bounding box in each frame of a video
+- `main.py` :  main program
 - `requirements.txt`: Lists all the dependencies required for the project.
 - `README.md`: This file.